TheOfficialFloW/TheOfficialFloW.github.io/_posts/2019-04-26-chromacity.md

 crmsg(self.client, msg, spray_len)
 ```

 Notice that we send our message with exactly the same size as the one that has just been freed.
 Due to how the glibc heap works, it will hopefully take up exactly the same location.
-Moreover, notice that `count = 1`.
-Recall, that only the last length can be arbitrarily large.
+Moreover, notice that `count = 1` and remember that only the last length can be arbitrarily large.
 Since there is only one element, obviously the first is also the last element.

 Finally, let `pLocalLength[0] = 0x22`.
 This is small enough to only corrupt the ID and size fields (we don't want to corrupt `pData`).